aarnav-hariramani/LockerRoom/BEGINNER_SETUP.md

-# 🏟️ LockerRoom — Beginner Setup Guide
+# LockerRoom — Beginner Setup Guide

-Welcome! 🎉
 This guide is for Harm, to run LockerRoom locally.

 ---